What To Do When You Can’t Sleep: 21 Science-Backed Tips

 5. Repeat this method at least four times.

 Melatonin is a naturally occurring hormone that can help promote feelings of sleepiness.
-Over-the-counter melatonin supplements are available as a sleep aid for people who have trouble falling (and staying) asleep.
+Over-the-counter melatonin sleeping pills are available as a sleep aid for people who have trouble falling (and staying) asleep.

+Out of all the sleep habits, this is one you should strictly adhere to.
 Scrolling social media before bed has become a commonplace habit for most of us — in fact, 9 out of 10 Americans actually use technology devices before bed.
-However, using tech before sleeping has been shown to negatively impact sleep quality.
-This is partially because of the blue light emitted by screens, which is designed to keep you feeling awake and alert.
+However, using tech before sleeping has been shown to negatively impact sleep quality and may even lead to sleep deprivation.
+This is partially because of the blue and bright light emitted by screens, which is designed to keep you feeling awake and alert.

 If you’re guilty of grabbing your phone after a few minutes of tossing and turning (no judgment), you might want to consider switching off the screen and placing your phone across the room so it’s harder to reach for at night.